demisto/dockerfiles/docker/py3-native/README.md

-# Summary
+# Introduction
-This README purpose is to clarify which docker images the native image support and what's their OS dependencies.
+This README purpose is to clarify the following:
+* Which docker images the native image supports
+* The purpose of the **verifiers** folder
+* OS dependencies for each docker image that the native image supports.

 ## Supported Docker Images
 * python3